"Thanks again for a fantastic holiday in Panama. We had a wonderful time, really enjoyed the birds, the great company

 click here for a pdf version of this destination write-up - easier to print - no photos

+Panama is one of the must visit destinations for birdwatchers.
 Easy access to some of the best birdwatching on the planet draws many people to this small Central American country.
-Close to the capital is the lowland rainforest of Soberania National Park and the famous Pipeline Road, some of the most accessible areas for birdwatching in Central America.
+Close to the capital is the lowland rainforest of Soberania National Park and the world famous Pipeline Road, some of the most accessible areas for birdwatching in Central America.
 To the west we will find ourselves close to the border with Costa Rica.
 Here, the higher slopes of Volcan Baru are home to abundant birdlife including the amazing Resplendent Quetzal.
 From the town of Santiago we will visit lowland wetlands at Macanas Marshes as well as crossing the continental divide into the Santa Fe National Park.
 Finally, we will search for foothill species in the vicinity of the beautiful town of El Valle de Anton.